bigwoodentable/patient-medicine-management/README.md

 The dashboard includes:
 1. Charts that display patients who generate the highest revenues, patients with the most visits, and the medicines most frequently prescribed.
-2. It also shows information about the medicines fetched from an <a href="https://rapidapi.com/rnelsomain/api/drug-info-and-price-history/" target="_blank"> API </a>.
+2. It also shows information about the medicines fetched from an <a href="https://rapidapi.com/rnelsomain/api/drug-info-and-price-history/" target="_blank" rel="noreferrer noopener"> API </a>.
 3. There’s also a section to remind users which stocks are low.

-As the original version has data in Chinese, the demo displays western medicines so english speaking viewers can test the <a href="https://patient-stock-management.herokuapp.com/" target="_blank">app</a> more easily.
+As the original version has data in Chinese, the demo displays western medicines so english speaking viewers can test the <a href="https://patient-stock-management.herokuapp.com/" target="_blank" rel="noreferrer noopener">app</a> more easily.
 As a result, the form that generates a patient report asks: for each medicine, how many tablets per day would the user like to prescribe.
 This form's format coincides with my mom's practice where she prescribes a certain number of grams of herbs per day, but it may not be optimal for the way western medicines are prescribed.

 ## Next Steps
 1. Implement Auth0